 Ovulation predictor kit

 These kits are similar to a urine pregnancy test.
 You will urinate on the test strips every morning, starting a few days before you think you will ovulate.

 The test strips detect luteinizing hormone (LH).
 It surges right before ovulation.

 Basal body temperature

 By measuring your basal body temperature every morning before getting out of bed, you might be able to detect, first, a very slight decrease then a very slight rise in temperature for three mornings in a row.

-This method isn’t always reliable because there are a lot of different factors (like infection) that can cause a rise in temperature.
+Other concerns that this method isn’t always reliable include different factors — such as infection — that can cause a rise in temperature.
 Some women also find it difficult to detect that rise in temperature.

 Cervical mucus changes

 As the ovarian follicle — a small sac in the ovary that contains the maturing egg — develops, your estrogen level rises.
 This rise in estrogen causes your cervical mucus to become thin and slippery.
 You may also notice an increase in cervical mucus.

 As you start seeing these changes, you should begin having sex every day or every other day until ovulation.
 Once ovulation occurs, your cervical mucus will be become thick and sticky.
 It also may appear cloudy.